GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 /// Using a local image ![with relative path](../local/image.png)
 ```

+Since the local images are all put in the same folder, if the same is imported from different crates, the content won't be duplicated since they have the same name and the same hash.

 If the path isn't referring to a file, a warning will be emitted and rustdoc will left the path unchanged in the generated documentation.

-For published crates, docs.rs builds the contents of the `.crate` package in a sandbox with no internet access.
+For published crates, <docs.rs> builds the contents of the `.crate` package in a sandbox with no internet access.
 Make sure any resources your docs need are [included](https://doc.rust-lang.org/cargo/reference/manifest.html#the-exclude-and-include-fields) in the package.

 The local resources files are not affected by the `--resource-suffix`.

-The impact on `docs.rs` would also be very minimal as the size of a published crate resources is limited to a few megabytes.
+The impact on >docs.rs> would also be very minimal as the size of a published crate resources is limited to a few megabytes.
 The only thing needed would be to handle the new `doc.files` folder.

+To support `#[doc(inline)]` for foreign items using local resources, we will store each crate generated local resources correspondance map into a JSON file named `{crate}.json`.
+So when inlining a foreign item, we can look directly into this file to know which path to generate for each local image.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation